LawleyClasses/230-spring2017/Schedule.md

  - [Lynda.com CSS Fundamentals, Media Types & Queries](https://www.lynda.com/CSS-tutorials/Media-types-media-queries/417645/484795-4.html?org=rit.edu)
  - [Lynda.com CSS Fundamentals, CSS Resets](https://www.lynda.com/CSS-tutorials/Media-types-media-queries/417645/484795-4.html?org=rit.edu)

-## <a name="week6"></a>Week 6 (Feb 28/Mar 2): Online Portfolios & Web Workflow
+## <a name="week6"></a>Week 6 (Feb 28/Mar 2): Responsive Design & CSS Frameworks
-Your second project is a portfolio site about yourself and your work.
-This week we'll look at a variety of approaches to online portfolios, and talk about content, organization, and design.
-We'll also begin to talk about workflow for websites, particularly version control and collaborative work, and you'll be introduced to Git and Github for tracking and maintaining your HTML and CSS files.

-## <a name="week7"></a>Week 7 (Mar 7/9): Responsive Design & CSS Frameworks
 Responsive design involves creating websites that adapt well to a variety of devices and screen sizes, from large computer monitors to small smartphones.
 Many responsive websites are built using a pre-existing framework of CSS and Javscript that enable the developer to focus on content and design rather than the underlying code necessary for effective responsive functionality.
 We'll be looking at one of the most widely used frameworks, Bootstrap, this week.
+Because I will be in San Francisco for GDC this week, I will provide you with tutorials and exercises to do on your own this week.

+- **Tuesday Readings**
+ - [Lynda.com: Responsive Design Fundamentals](https://www.lynda.com/Web-Responsive-Design-tutorials/Responsive-Design-Fundamentals/104969-2.html?org=rit.edu) - This is not a hands-on tutorial--instead, it is an overview of what responsive design is, why it's important, and how it's typically implemented.

+- **Thursday Readings**
+ - [Lynda.com: Bootstrap 3 Fundamentals](https://www.lynda.com/Bootstrap-tutorials/Bootstrap-3-Essential-Training/417641-2.html?org=rit.edu) -- Even though Bootstrap is now up to version 4, this tutorial covers the basics of how Bootstrap works, and how you can use it to create responsive designs.
+ - [Lynda.com: Bootstrap 4: First Look](https://www.lynda.com/Bootstrap-tutorials/Bootstrap-4-First-Look/372547-2.html?org=rit.edu) - This shorter tutorial looks at the differences between Bootstrap 3 and 4.

+## <a name="week7"></a>Week 7 (Mar 7/9): Information Architecture
+Creating a good website means making sure that you've effectively organized and structured your content, a process known as information architecture.
+We'll talk about IA this week, and discuss issues related to organizing content on the web.

 ## SPRING BREAK
-Your second project is due at the end of spring break.
+Project 2 (a personal portfolio site using Bootstrap) is due at the end of spring break.

 ## <a name="week8"></a>Week 8 (Mar 21/23): Javascript Intro: Syntax, DOM, and Debuggers
 We'll begin looking at Javascript this week, and its importance in building interactivity into websites.
 This week will be the basics--syntax, the Document Object Model, and basic debugging using both VS Code and Chrome's developer tools.